All Questions About PPL Training Costs

 75 to 100 hours using e-learning.
 In addition, one can receive 5 days of guidance from a trainer.

-The more you fly, the sooner you can take your exam.
+The more often you fly, the sooner you can take your exam.
 It's entirely up to you.
-At least, 4 or 5 flights per day is a bit of a maximum.
-So you can (theoretically) complete the 45 hours for your PPL in a few weeks.
-But your fellow students might take a year or longer to finish.
+At most, 4 or 5 flights per day is kind of the limit.
+You can therefore (theoretically) complete the 45 hours for your PPL in a few weeks.
+But your fellow students might also take a year or longer.
 It's up to you!
-Some regularity will help you master it faster.
-Note that, in addition to the practical lessons, you will also need to pass your theory exams.
+Some regularity will help you get the hang of it faster.
+Note.
+In addition to the practical lessons, you will also have to pass your theoretical exams.
 You can do this before or during your training.

 Practical matters

-Paying in advance is much more pleasant for us, and also for you, than paying afterwards.
-First of all, all the less enjoyable administrative work is done before you go flying.
-We don't have to talk about money on your flying day.
-The instructor doesn't walk around with a card machine and no, there is also no cash register and no change.
-It's all about flying!
+Paying in advance is much more convenient for us, and for you as well, than paying afterward.
+First of all, all the less pleasant administrative work is done before you fly.
+We don't need to discuss money on your flying day.
+The instructor won't be walking around with a card reader and no, there’s no cash register or change.
+It's only about flying!
 You can fully enjoy it.
-Even afterwards, you don't have to worry about the invoices to be paid.
-And for us, after a nice day of teaching, we don't have to make payment arrangements or send annoying reminders.
-And honestly, it is of course nice for us to keep the accounts receivable low.
-After all, we also have to pay for the airplanes, the insurance, and the rent for the hangar in advance.
+You also don't have to worry about invoices to be paid afterward.
+And for us; after a pleasant day of teaching we don't have to arrange payments or send annoying reminders.
+And honestly, it’s obviously helpful for us to keep receivables low.
+After all, we have to pay for the aircraft, the insurance and the hangar rent in advance too.

-If you still want to cancel your lesson and you notify us well in advance, no problem!
-We will simply refund your money.
+If you still want to cancel your lesson and you let us know well in advance, no problem!
+We'll simply refund your money.
 This also applies if a lesson needs to be rescheduled due to bad weather conditions and you decide not to come anymore.
 See our terms and conditions

-Or: Can I claim the costs as study expenses?
+From: Can I declare the costs as study expenses?

-With a Private Pilot Licence (PPL) certificate, you are not allowed to perform commercial activities.
-Therefore, in most cases, you cannot list the training as business expenses.
-The tax authority's website states: “The training or study is aimed at your profession or future profession.”
-If you continue after your Private Pilot License for a Commercial Pilot License (CPL) or an Instructor Rating, you can try it, however our advice: research it thoroughly, consult with an accountant, tax advisor, or ask the tax authority directly.
+With a Private Pilot Licence (PPL) certificate you are not allowed to carry out commercial activities.
+Therefore, in most cases you may not claim the training as business expenses.
+The tax authority's website states: “The course or study is aimed at your current or future profession.”
+If after your Private Pilot License you continue on to a Commercial Pilot License (CPL) or an Instructor Rating you can try, however our advice: investigate thoroughly, consult an accountant or tax advisor, or ask the tax authority directly.

-Contact us!
-Call us now at 055 203 2230, send a message via Whatsapp, or check for other options on the contact page
+Introduce him to us!
+Call now on 055 203 2230, send a message via WhatsApp or see other options on the contact page